spitlo/space/README.md

 - [x] Set an initial background while loading image
 - [x] Leave octave out of scales and set at random on play?
 - [x] Randomize effects on load
-- [x] Enable "saving" all settings in a URI fragment
+- [-] Enable "saving" all settings in a URI fragment
   - [ ] If user has cleared and then saves, promt for band and song name before setting save URL
+  - [x] Include auto-evolve value in save
+ - [ ] Add "Help" button